Shekel: History

 The earliest shekels were a unit of weight, used as other units such as grams and troy ounces for trading before the advent of coins.
-The shekel was common among western Semitic peoples.
+The shekel was common among western Semitic speakers.
 Moabites, Edomites, and Phoenicians used the shekel, although proper coinage developed very late.
 Carthaginian coinage was based on the shekel and may have preceded its home town of Tyre in issuing proper coins.

 Coins were used and may have been invented by the early Anatolian traders who stamped their marks to avoid weighing each time used.
-Herodotus states that the first coinage was issued by Croesus, King of Lydia, spreading to the golden Daric (worth 20 sigloi or shekel), issued by the Persian Empire and the silver Athenian obol and drachma.
+Herodotus states that the first coinage was issued by Croesus, King of Lydia, spreading to the golden Daric (worth 20 sigloi or shekel), issued by the Achaemenid Empire and the silver Athenian obol and drachma.
 Early coins were money stamped with an official seal to certify their weight.
-Silver ingots, some with markings were issued.
+Silver ingots, some of them with markings, were issued.
 Later authorities decided who designed coins.